Who use full face scuba mask?.It is very rare to see recreational divers wear full masks to dive.

 Before buying your mask, check your visibility.
 You can put the mask on and see the range of vision you have with it.

-Advantages of using a full-face mask for diving
+Advantages of using a full face scuba mask when diving

 Full masks offer greater safety to the diver.